sharkdp/numbat/book/src/example-numbat_syntax.md

 3 in to cm        # Unit conversion with the 'to' keyword

 cos(pi/3 + pi)    # Call mathematical functions
-pi/3 + pi // cos  # same as above, useful in REPL
+pi/3 + pi // cos  # Same, 'arg // f' is equivalent to 'f(arg)'
+                  # The '//' operator has the lowest precedence
+                  # which makes it very useful for interactive
+                  # terminals (press up-arrow, and add '// f')

 # 4. Variable definitions